Got questions? We’re here to help! See our list of frequently asked questions and concerns below and put your mind at ease.

 We advise you to reserve your tour in advance because we get VERY BUSY.
 We welcome walk-in guests and always do our best to accommodate you, subject to capacity.

 Please take advantage of our online reservation system or simply call our awesome guest services team.
-We’ll here to help!
+We’re here to help!

 Q. What are the age restrictions?